Diallo75012/git_sre_agents/notes.md

   - Need just to know how to review a project and have a higher level view on how everything should work
   - Provides feedback to the `Main Agent`
   - Uses a keyword when the project is satisfactory to stop the agent flow
+  - Human just `clone/fork` the main repo to get the updated workspace and just `pull` updates, then interact with the prompt file.

 ## Potential Improvements
 - Have an agent that saved successful run in a database with each agents workspace history or to a version control